DesignCon is part of the Informa Markets Division of Informa PLC

 • Advanced stub mitigation including backdrilling

-• High aspect-ration vias
+• High aspect-ratio vias

 • MSAP-modified semi-additive processing